News

 States Square Off Over Taxing Remote Workers’ Income

-• December 23, 2020 12:55 PM | Chet Burgess
+• December 23, 2020 12:55 PM | Deleted user

 The IRS and Treasury have indicated that businesses that receive PPP loan forgiveness would NOT be allowed to deduct business expenses paid with the forgiven loan.